zhangwei03020915/abp/docs/en/tutorials/microservice/part-06.md

 }
 ```

-Lastly, open the `OrderingServiceApplicationAutoMapperProfile` class (the `OrderingServiceApplicationAutoMapperProfile.cs` file under the `ObjectMapping` folder of the `CloudCrm.Ordering` project of the `CloudCrm.Ordering` .NET solution) and ignore the `ProductName` property in the mapping configuration:
+Lastly, open the `OrderingServiceApplicationAutoMapperProfile` class (the `OrderingServiceApplicationAutoMapperProfile.cs` file under the `ObjectMapping` folder of the `CloudCrm.OrderingService` project of the `CloudCrm.OrderingService` .NET solution) and ignore the `ProductName` property in the mapping configuration:

 ```csharp
 using AutoMapper;